papa-torb/adtruth/README.md

 ---

-You're spending $3,000 a month on paid traffic (Google / Meta / Tiktok etc.).
-Your conversion rate is 5%.
-You feel like you're doing something right.
+You're spending $3,000/month on paid traffic.
+Conversion rate: 5%.

-**What if I told you that 30% of those clicks are potentially fake?**
+**30% of those clicks might be fake.**

-Not the obvious bots—those get filtered.
-I'm talking about AI-powered fraud that mimics human behavior perfectly.
-Bots that move the mouse naturally.
-Scroll like real people.
-Click at human speeds.
-They visit your landing page, bounce after 8 seconds, and your business just paid $2.50 for nothing.
+Not obvious bots—AI-powered fraud that mimics human behavior perfectly.
+Natural mouse movement.
+Human-like scrolling.
+They visit your page, bounce after 8 seconds.
+You just paid $2.50 for nothing.

-The problem isn't that platforms don't care—it's that removing all suspicious traffic is not in their best interests.
-They make most of the revenue from advertising.

-Enterprise fraud detection tools like ClickCease, CHEQ, and TrafficGuard are excellent products—but priced for enterprises, which small businesses cannot afford.
+Enterprise fraud tools (ClickCease, CHEQ, TrafficGuard) cost thousands per month.

-**I built AdTruth to give small businesses the same fraud visibility as enterprises, but completely free.** The ultimate goal is to see which platforms waste your budget on bots, then shift your spending to where real customers are.
+I built AdTruth to give small businesses the same visibility, completely free.
+See which platforms waste your budget on bots.
+Shift spending to real customers.

 ---